geops/website/content/blog/alma/index.en.md

 ## Reports & Interfaces

-alma generates **reports, data sheets, and bulk letters** directly from the database in common formats (Word, Excel, PDF).
+*alma* generates **reports and data sheets** directly from the database in common formats.
 Interfaces allow automated data export, integration with GIS systems, or provision in legally required formats like INTERLIS (MGDM, ÖREB).
 Integration with BAFU or public geoportals is fully supported.

 ## Security & User Management

-alma meets the highest **IT security and data protection standards**.
+*alma* meets the highest **IT security and data protection standards**.
 User accounts and permissions are easily managed, and SSO integration is possible.
 Automated security scans and optional audits ensure a secure environment.

 ## Community-Driven & Open Source

-alma is **jointly developed by cantons, federal authorities, and the Principality of Liechtenstein**.
+*alma* is **jointly developed by cantons, federal authorities, and the Principality of Liechtenstein**.
 As an Open-Source project, it ensures transparency, reduces vendor dependence, and promotes digital sovereignty and sustainability.
 New partners are always welcome, and development follows shared priorities.

-**Conclusion:** alma is not just a tool for managing contaminated sites – it is an **efficient, secure, and future-ready solution** that helps authorities meet legal requirements while saving costs.
+**Conclusion:** *alma* is not just a tool for managing contaminated sites – it is an **efficient, secure, and future-ready solution** that helps authorities meet legal requirements.

+Click here for the  [Demo](https://demo.alma-os.ch/auth/realms/alma/protocol/openid-connect/auth?response_type=code&client_id=alma-backend&redirect_uri=https%3A%2F%2Fdemo.alma-os.ch%2Fapi%2Fauth%2Fcallback%2F&username=test@alma-os.ch&password=demo2024) or the [project website](https://alma-os.ch/de).